cverbout/cverbout.github.io/resume.md

 **Laborer** (June 2019 – September 2019)
 - Assisted on-site construction manager with daily activities as needed.
 - Assisted in several projects including fence-post installation, counter-top replacement, floor replacement and rock-bed installation.

-> "We don't get to choose how we start in this life.
-Real greatness is what you do with the hand you're dealt."